LanaSina/LanaSina.github.io/index.md

 ## About

-Artficial Life - Artificial Intelligence
+Artficial Life - Astrobiology

-These days I am especially interested in replicating evolution (of biological or cultural systems), looking for life in the universe, and supporting local traditions using tech.
-I am still working on ways to improve open science sharing/publishing/open collaboration.
+These days I am especially interested in replicating evolution (of biological or cultural systems) and looking for life in the universe.
+I am on the Executive board of [Kyoto International School](https://www.kis.ac.jp/).
 [My dog talks](https://www.instagram.com/iikocookie/).

 #Astrobiology #OpenEndedEvolution #CellularAutomata #OpenCollaboration